-Suppose you had a receive only station but wanted to put it on the map for those viewing http://findu.com or http://aprs.fi.
+Suppose you had a receive only station but wanted to put it on the map for those viewing http://aprs.fi.
 In this case you can send the beacon directly to the server rather than over the radio.
 Just add the "SENDTO=IG" option in the beacon configuration